 - teaches students connections between local and global contexts with regard to combating or adapting to health consequences in developed nations

-2. Methods in Environmental Science and Health Surveillance
+2. Methods in Environmental Health and Science (4.5 quarter/3 semester UC units)

 - provides essential practical knowledge and skills for assessing ecosystem health, environmental health and human community functionality

 - identifies linkages between lecture courses and provides training that underpins research project development

 3. Culture and History of Oceania (4.5 quarter/3 semester UC units)

 Subject Area: Anthropology, History, Geography

 - develops understanding of the history of the Solomon Islands and the diverse cultures of the South Pacific